 I’m most excited about building connections to the community of girls who are also taking this course!
 When chatting with Brooklyn, she mentioned that her #1 goal for Bee Accepted is to connect her students and create an empowering community for all.
 Connecting with girls from across the country while expertly completing college applications quickly is exactly my type of course.
 That’s why I’ve worked together with Brooklyn to create a discount code for YOU.

-The course is priced at $347, but with the discount code OLIVIA100 you can get $100 off your purchase.
-Bee Accepted is an open course with no close date for Fall 2019, but the code expires September 15, so get it now!
+The course is priced at $347, but with the discount code OLIVIA50 you can get $50 off your purchase.
+Bee Accepted is an open course with no close date for Fall 2019, so enroll now!